It's been a year of milestones at Phoenix Hall, capped off by six of the program's residents graduating from high school.

 "When I was staying with a friend, it was hard to study because it was so noisy," he said.

-As the majority of Phoenix Hall's current residents plot their post-high school futures, McCann-Stevenson said the program is committed to making sure they make a successful transition.
+As the graduates begin a new chapter in their lives, McCann-Stevenson said the program is committed to making sure they make a successful transition.

 "Whether a young person goes off to college, goes to junior college, or goes to vocational training, we need to make sure that they not only make it to that stage but also through it," she said.